tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When the server cannot decrypt or does not process the "encrypted_server_name" extension, it continues with the handshake using the cleartext "server_name" extension instead (see {{server-behavior}}).
-Clients that offer ESNI then authenticate the connection with the public name, as follows:
+Clients that offer ECHO then authenticate the connection with the public name, as follows:

 - If the server resumed a session or negotiated a session that did not use a certificate for authentication, the client MUST abort the connection with an "illegal_parameter" alert.
-This case is invalid because {{send-esni}} requires the client to only offer ESNI-established sessions, and {{server-behavior}}
+This case is invalid because {{send-echo}} requires the client to only offer ECHO-established sessions, and {{server-behavior}}
-  requires the server to decline ESNI-established sessions if it did not accept ESNI.
+  requires the server to decline ECHO-established sessions if it did not accept ECHO.

-- The client MUST verify that the certificate is valid for ESNIConfigContents.public_name.
+- The client MUST verify that the certificate is valid for ECHOConfigContents.public_name.
   If invalid, it MUST abort the connection with the appropriate alert.

 - If the server requests a client certificate, the client MUST respond with an